yoctoproject/poky/documentation/ref-manual/variables.rst

       You can select "glibc", "musl", "newlib", or "baremetal".

-   :term:`TCLIBCAPPEND`
-      Specifies a suffix to be appended onto the :term:`TMPDIR` value.
-The suffix identifies the ``libc`` variant for building.
-When you are building for multiple variants with the same :term:`Build Directory`, this mechanism ensures that output for different ``libc`` variants is kept separate to avoid potential conflicts.

-      In the ``defaultsetup.conf`` file, the default value of :term:`TCLIBCAPPEND` is "-${TCLIBC}".
-However, distros such as poky, which normally only support one ``libc`` variant, set :term:`TCLIBCAPPEND` to "" in their distro configuration file resulting in no suffix being applied.

    :term:`TCMODE`
       Specifies the toolchain selector. :term:`TCMODE` controls the characteristics of the generated packages and images by telling the